 How did we become a Reconciling Congregation?

-Like most churches who take this step, we engaged in prayer, study, and dialogue about the concerns of LGBTQ persons in the church for a period of several months.
+Like most churches who take this step, we engaged in prayer, study, and dialogue about the concerns of LGBTQIA+ persons in the church for a period of several months.
 During that time, a group of congregation members drafted the “Welcoming Statement” included above to reflect our stance.
 That statement was approved by the Leadership, after which an all-church vote was held to approve the statement.
 We’re proud to say that it passed with an overwhelming majority.

 We do welcome everyone.
-But the Reconciling Congregation movement highlights the open discrimination which LGBTQ persons face in our church and society.
-In the United Methodist Church, LGBTQ persons are the only social group for whom participation in some aspects of general church life is barred by church law.
+But the Reconciling Congregation movement highlights the open discrimination which LGBTQIA+ persons face in our church and society.
+In the United Methodist Church, LGBTQIA+ persons are the only social group for whom participation in some aspects of general church life is barred by church law.
 At the same time, we know that there are other persons and groups in our society with whom our churches must be reconciled.
 That’s why we’ve adopted a welcoming statement that includes all persons “regardless of age, gender, race, class, ethnic background, mental or physical ability, or gender/sexual orientation.”

 Why do we have to make a public statement?

 Many churches and Christian leaders are public about their anti-gay actions and statements, so we feel that we should be just as public about being in ministry with gay, lesbian, bisexual, and transgender persons.
-The overwhelming perception within the LGBTQ community today is that they are not welcome in churches.
+The overwhelming perception within the LGBTQIA+ community today is that they are not welcome in churches.
 We want our public statement to help overcome that perception.
 Remember Jesus’ statement about hiding your light under a bushel (Matt.
 5:15)?
 We don’t want to keep quiet about this!
 Our status as a Reconciling Congregation is something we celebrate.

 Does being a Reconciling Congregation mean that we’re an all-gay church?

 No, it means that we’re an “all kinds” church.
 At St. Andrew, you’ll find people across the spiritual, political, and social spectrum.
 Most of us are native English speakers, but some are not.
 Some of us are politically conservative while others are liberal.
 Most of us have European ancestors, but some of us don’t.
 Some of us understand the Bible in a fairly literal way, while others believe that the Bible is to be understood as an expression of the historical time and place it was written.
-Most of us are heterosexual, and some of us are lesbian, gay, bisexual, or transgendered.
+Most of us are heterosexual, and some of us are lesbian, gay, bisexual, or transgender.
 But in the end, we have this in common: we think that diversity is God’s good gift, and we celebrate it!